For years people have been asking us how they can get rid of their power bills with solar power.

-The problem, of course, is that solar power is generated during the day and for many households this is impractical as they are at work during the day and hence use most of their power at night.
+The problem, of course, is that solar power is generated during the day and for many households, this is impractical as they are at work during the day and hence use most of their power at night.
 Sure, you can set appliances to run with a timer, and you can run the base load of your house on solar power during the day, but you want more!

-Like many people, you might be wondering why solar batteries have taken off in 2016 – why now?
+Like many people, you might be wondering why solar batteries have taken off in 2020 – why now?
 What’s changed?
 And does it really mean I can say goodbye to my power bill?

 So how does all of this come together to eliminate your power bill?

 The choice for most people will be easy.
 The average family home in Sydney uses between 20 and 30 kWh a day with half or more of that being used in the evening.
-To eliminate your power bill, you will need to get a good sized solar system with a small battery bank, and you need to get smart with how and when you use your power.
-The feedback we’ve had from our customers is that the more fun you have with your shift to a greener lifestyle (and cheaper power bills), the more success you will have.
+To eliminate your power bill, you will simply need to get a good-sized solar system with a Tesla Powerwall battery, and you need to get smart with how and when you use your solar power.
+The feedback we’ve had from our customers is that the more you manage your shift to a greener lifestyle (and cheaper power bills), the more success you will have.

-Investing in Solar Power
+Investing In Solar Power With Battery Storage

-Once you have reduced your power consumption and shifted your power usage from the evening to the daytime, you need to get a solar system that covers your power consumption over a typical 24 hour period.
+To reduce your power bill as much as possible, we will help you size up a solar system that covers your power consumption over a typical 24 hour period.
 The catch, however, is a solar system produces significantly more power in summer compared to winter, and so when sizing up a system you need to consider what bills you want to eliminate.
 If you don’t want to pay your winter bill and you use electric heating you are going to need a much larger solar system compared to if you want to eliminate your summer power bill and you don’t have a pool or air conditioner running.

-As a general rule of thumb, a solar power system will produce around 4 times its size on an average day, and for most people this will be good enough.
+As a general rule of thumb, a solar power system will produce around 4 times its size on an average day, and for most people, this will be good enough.
 So if you use 20 kWh of power a day, a 5kW system will cover your usage on an average day.
-It’s up to you how accurate you want to be, and now that solar power can be so much cheaper than grid power, most people are installing larger solar arrays to make sure they cover their usage for as much of the year as possible.
-In fact it is often cheaper to install an extra few solar panels than it is to buy top of the range appliances that use a little less power.
+It’s up to you how accurate you want to be, and now that solar power is so much cheaper than grid power, most people are installing larger solar arrays to make sure they cover their usage for as much of the year as possible.
+In fact, it is often cheaper to install an extra few solar panels than it is to buy top of the range appliances that use a little less power.
 Worth considering.

 What it all comes down to

-Once you have bought power from the grid, the only way to cancel that out is to send solar power back to the grid and get paid a feed in tariff.
-The problem is, if you are paying 25 cents a kWh for your power and getting paid a feed in tariff of 5 cents, you need to send 5 kWh of solar power to the grid to offset what you use.
+Once you have bought power from the grid, the only way to cancel that out is to send solar power back to the grid and get paid a feed-in tariff.
+The problem here is that if you are paying 28 cents a kWh for your power and getting paid a feed-in tariff of 10 cents, you need to send a lot more power to the grid to offset what you use.

 But this isn’t a bad thing – far from it.
-It just means that for most households it will be far more realistic to have a small power bill, rather than no power bill at all.
-The best feedback we get is from customers that are consistently paying a power bill that is less than $150 a quarter, and yet they are using power just like ‘any other household’.
+It just means that for most households it will be far more realistic to have a small power bill rather than no power bill at all.
+The best feedback we get is from customers that are consistently paying a power bill that is less than $150 a quarter, and yet they are using electricity just like ‘any other household’.
 They have all the comforts of a modern home including a dishwasher, fridge, a small air conditioner etc. and yet they are paying many hundreds of dollars less every power bill and will continue to do so for decades.

 This can be significant for those who are about to retire, or who are looking for increased financial security by using money today to lock in low power prices for up to 30 years into the future.
 If things do get tough, you can simply cut back your power usage and have one less thing to worry about when the power bill comes in the mail.